matan1905/ComfyUI-Serving-Toolkit/README.md

-# ComfyUI Node Toolkit for Discord Image Generation
+# ComfyUI Serving Toolkit
-Welcome to the ComfyUI Node Toolkit, a powerful tool for serving image generation workflows in Discord and other platforms (soon).
+Welcome to the ComfyUI Serving Toolkit, a powerful tool for serving image generation workflows in Discord and other platforms (soon).
 This toolkit is designed to simplify the process of serving your ComfyUI workflow, making image generation bots easier than ever before.
 Currently only discord is supported.